Drum Circle Rates - Pricing & Finding Venues

 100 in there.
 All those years of playing Tetris paid off.
 Who knew?
 So that is one way to cut a few costs.

 Finding a Drum Circle Venue: Craft Brewery, Pubs, Cafe's, Team Building, Wedding Receptions, New Age Shops, & etc.

 Back around 2005, I hosted this drum circle at a craft brewery every Tuesday night for 3 years.
 My hope was that it would

 become firmly established and become a fixture and continue on long after I moved out of the area.
 Happily, a little bit

-of me is still there, it still goes on to this day, some 11 years later, and that makes me very happy.
+of me is still there, it still goes on to this day, some 12 years later, and that makes me very happy.
+They were also.

-Here's a little history on the brewery circle, and some general info on drum circles at casual drinking establishments:
+Here's a little history on the brewery circle, and more info on drum circles at gigs and casual drinking establishments:

 While living in Florida, I got the idea to start up an indoor drum circle in 2005.
 I was looking for an indoor venue of

 any kind, somewhere that was air conditioned.
 I liked the Saturday night drumming to the sunset at the beach, but the